Blog

 For example, in 2022 the higher RVP RBOB in the New York Harbor ushered in about an 8cts.
 In 2022, however, from September 15 to 18, 2023, spot prices dropped by 21cts.
 That was quickly reflected in Northeast gross rack-to-retail margins which, on September 15, were 31.4cts/gal, but just six days later the gross margin had grown by nearly 70% to 52.8cts/gal.

 Sometimes market circumstances demand government action.
 California does not see the transition to high RVP gasoline until late October.
-But in each of the past two years because of refinery downtime and other markets no longer making low RVP gasoline that would meet California specifications making resupply difficult, action was taken to relax RVP standards are few weeks before normal.
+But in each of the past two years because of refinery downtime and other markets no longer making low RVP gasoline that would meet California specifications making resupply difficult, action was taken to relax RVP standards a few weeks before normal.

-In 2023, L.A.
+Data visualizations for retail gasoline margins trend tracking and analysis for the four trading schemes.In 2023, L.A.
 CARBOB was pricing almost $1.50/gal over futures and San Francisco about $1.10 on September 28, 2023, but after the RVP waiver was issued, premiums fell by almost $1 in L.A. gross margins in California reacted swiftly more than doubling from 58cts/gal on September 28th to $1.69/gal just a few days later.

 2023 was just “deja vu all over again” when compared to 2022.
 On October 3, 2022, L.A and San Francisco gasoline were pricing at more than $2 over futures, but two days later after the government stepped in, waiving RVP requirements, the market saw about $1.50 cut off those premiums to around 50cts over futures.
 Rack to retail margins, you guessed it, nearly tripled over the course of five days from 43.6cts/gal on October 1 to $1.54/gal on October 6, 2023.